Silver911r/request-movie-loader/readme.md

 Uses the omdpapi.com to search for a term, then displays the response.

+This project uses an express server, but there is also a standalone.html, that will make the movie search from your browser without any server set up.
+Just put your api key in the html where marked and you are good to go.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.